What is LifeLab?

 LifeLab is a dynamic, supportive space where you can drop in during open hours to:

-- Discover and reflect on your strengths, passions, and interests
+- Discover and reflect on your strengths, passions, and skills

 For help with your resume or other job-related materials, please bring your laptop or a printed version of your materials.
 For discovery and career exploration, a laptop is preferred but not required.